qadan/islandora_checksum/README.md

 ### Configuration

-Go to admin/islandora/checksum and turn on checksum creation, and select the checksum algorithm you would like to use.
-If you would like to retroactively enable checksums on existing objects, choose a collection and click on the 'Enable' button.
+1) Go to admin/islandora/checksum and turn on checksum creation, and select the checksum algorithm you would like to use.

+2) To retroactively enable checksums on existing objects, perform step 1 if you have not already done so, choose a collection and click on the 'Enable' button.

 [![Configuration](http://i.imgur.com/1S92cgQ.png)](http://i.imgur.com/1S92cgQ.png)